Fake News Detection on News-Oriented Heterogeneous Information Networks through Hierarchical Graph Attention: Experiments

 \subsection{Reproducibility}

-For the proposed {\our}, we optimize the model with Adam.
-The dimension of node-level representations is set as 12 and the dimension of schema-level is set as $(8*K)$.
-Here, the attention head K is set as 1.
-For HAN, we set the dimension of node-level representations to 12 the same as {\our}, and the number of semantic-level hidden units is 8.
-For GAT, we set the embedding dimension as 12 and use just 1 attention head for a fair consideration.
-For GCN, the embedding dimension is set as 512.
-In the DeepWalk, we set the window size to 5, length of the random walk to 30, the number of walks per node to 10 and the embedding dimension to 128.
-We run the experiments on the Server with 3 GTX-1080 ti GPUs, and all codes are implemented in Python.
-The detailed parameters of all other comparison methods is provided in the project.
-Code is available at: https://github.com/YuxiangRen/Hierarchical-Graph-Attention-Network
+The dimension of node-level representations is set as $12$ and the dimension of schema-level is set as $(8*K)$.
+Here, the attention head $K$ is set as $1$.
+For HAN, we set the dimension of node-level representations to $12$ the same as {\our}, and the number of semantic-level hidden units is $8$.
+For GAT, we set the embedding dimension as $12$ and use just $1$ attention head for a fair consideration.
+For GCN, the embedding dimension is set as $512$.
+In the DeepWalk, we set the window size to $5$, length of the random walk to $30$, the number of walks per node to $10$, and the embedding dimension to $128$.
+We run the experiments on the Server with 3 GTX-1080 ti GPUs, and all codes are implemented in Python3.
+Code is available at: \href{https://github.com/YuxiangRen/Hierarchical-Graph-Attention-Network}{https://github.com/YuxiangRen/Hierarchical-Graph-Attention-Network.}